micheles/decorator/docs/tests.documentation.rst

 in Python 2.5 to simplify the writing of decorators.
-(Previously, you needed to manually copy the function attributes ``__name__``, ``__doc__``, ``__module__``, and ``__dict__`` to the decorated function by hand.)
+(Previously, you needed to manually copy the function attributes ``__name__``, ``__doc__``, ``__module__``, and ``__dict__`` to the decorated function by hand).

 Here is an example of usage: